- Food and Cooking

 Serve these pretty individual trifles in small crystal wine glasses or thin-walled juice glasses or even shot glasses, depending on how many other desserts and sweets will be on your afternoon tea menu.

-You can add layers of other fruits, such as chopped mango or pineapple, if you wish, as shown in the photo.
+You can add layers of other fruits, if you wish, as shown in the photo.

 Note: The amount of each ingredient you will need will depend on the number of servings and the size of the glasses you use.